-The boxes aren’t just any ordinary U-Haul boxes; they are portals into Ahmed’s past.
+The boxes aren’t just any ordinary U-Haul boxes but portals into Ahmed’s past.
 These excellent props transform into backpacks, dollhouses, and more.
-Ahmed grew up in suburban New Jersey with a stay-at-home white mom and working, mostly absent Bengali father.
-In a world where most conversations about race center around Black and white, and schoolyard bullies pummel inconsequential differences into social hierarchies, Ahmed turned to books to find belonging, escape, and solace.
+Ahmed grew up in suburban New Jersey with a stay-at-home white mom and a working, mostly absent Bengali father.
+In a world where most conversations about race center around Black and white and schoolyard bullies pummel inconsequential differences into social hierarchies, Ahmed turned to books to find belonging, escape, and solace.

 Ahmed revisits three childhood favorites, each lovingly inscribed with a note from his mother: Ender’s Game, Harry Potter, and Half Magic.
 In a particularly memorable scene, we watch Ahmed grow up alongside Harry Potter.
-Ahmed switches quickly between familiar bits of Harry’s story and his own—juxtaposing Harry becoming a wizard with Ahmed’s finding his own magic through theater.
+Ahmed quickly switches between familiar bits of Harry’s story and his own, juxtaposing Harry becoming a wizard with Ahmed’s finding his own magic through theater.
 As Ahmed grows up, he no longer idealizes these books, whose authors are saddled with accusations of racism and homophobia.
-He finds courage to share his own story.
+He finds the courage to share his own story.

 This whimsical and emotionally powerful piece—both startingly personal and universally relatable—is a meditation on grief, a heartfelt exploration of self, and a masterpiece of mixed-medium storytelling.
 Ahmed’s story is especially powerful for third-culture kids, children of immigrants, and misfits alike, as he seeks to build dialogue and community for those who need it most.

 Half Magic is produced in solidarity with Rachel O’Hanlon-Rodriguez’s Fringe show, She Was a Conquistawhore, which Ramirez also directs.
-Ahmed, O’Hanlon-Rodriguez, and Ramirez are all mixed-race theater artists who previously collaborated on Theatre Exile’s 2022 production of Today is My Birthday, and beyond its themes, Ahmed’s show itself is an example of the community he’s building.
+Ahmed, O’Hanlon-Rodriguez, and Ramirez are all mixed-race theater artists who previously collaborated on Theatre Exile’s 2022 production of Today Is My Birthday.
+Beyond its themes, Ahmed’s show itself exemplifies the community he’s building.

 What, When, Where